instructure/canvas-lms/doc/docker/developing_with_docker.md

 ### Cassandra

 If you're using the analytics package, you'll also need Cassandra.
-The Cassandra configuration isn't ennabled by default.
+The Cassandra configuration isn't enabled by default.
 Add `docker-compose/cassandra.override.yml` to your `COMPOSE_FILE` var in `.env`

 Then:
 - Uncomment configuration in config/cassandra.yml